mogenslund/liquid/README.md

 Use --autoupdate for making multiple browser automatically sync content.
 (For collaborative editing.)

+## Demo video
+Watch this video to get a sense of how the editor works: [liquid01](https://drive.google.com/file/d/0B5Au3PxHCmgBM2MySHl4aUVWTEE/view?usp=sharing)

+## Technical video explaining the core datastructure of the editor
+This video is for technical minded people to get a view of the inside of the construction of the editor.
+Useful for understanding the idea behind the editor or as inspiration for similar projects or extensions of this: [slider01](https://drive.google.com/file/d/0B5Au3PxHCmgBNjJodzNjQ2w4c2M/view?usp=sharing)

+## Use cases
+ * <b>Tight integration</b> with Clojure code.
+It should be easy to have the same code executed from within the editor as well as outside.
+Using a real language for extensions provides a great advantage compared to a "home made" extension language, that only fits the specific editor.
+Example: As a QA Engineer I do test automation using Selenium WebDriver.
+I have included the Selenium jar into my local environment, so now I can execute tests, parts of tests or snippets from within &lambda;iquid.
+All other tools that I create in Clojure, which are useful as is, are easy to make accessible from within the editor as well.

+ * <b>Embedding</b> the editor into your your application.
+Include the &lambda;iquid to your project and use it as part of your program or for debugging and patching, just like you already do with the REPL, but with some advantages: It is easier to open a file with code and execute parts of it, or jump between snippets, do modifications, and execute again.
+Example: I have a file with snippets like: `(patch "myserver")`, `(status "myserver")` and `(run-test "name-of-test")`.
+I just modify "myserver", if needed, and press "e" to execute the command.

+## Future visions

+ * <b>Port to ClojureScript</b> Since there are no other dependencies than Clojure itself and not much Java Interop, I don't think it would be that hard, to port parts of the editor to ClojureScript, if there is a use case for that.

+## Status of the application
+Most of the basic features I want are in place, but needs to be described further and polished.

+The extension system also needs to mature, with best practices and well-defined integration points.
+I may still have to do changes to some basic structures to accommodate this.

 #### Known bugs
 No known bugs at the moment.